Wilson Class 2019

-It's Autumn Term 2, which means the clocks have gone back and its getting colder.
+It's Spring Term 1 and the weather is definitely cooler.
 Please remember to send your child dressed for the weather.

 What is The Daily Mile?